CaselistTirsdag 23. april 2019 kl. 12.30 - Torsdag 25. april 2019 kl. 09.00 – kl. 11.45 - Høyesteretts Annen avdeling

 Under Summaries you will find a summary of all rulings.

 Chief Justice Toril Marie Øie of the Supreme Court of Norway was appointed in March 2016.
 She is the 20th Chief Justice in the 200-year history of the Supreme Court.

 Photo: M. Kvaale

 Toril Marie Øie is the first woman to hold this office.

-The main role of the Supreme Court is to ensure uniformity, clarity and development of the law.
+The main function of the Supreme Court is to ensure clarity and development of the law.

 The Supreme Court has general jurisdiction and hears all types of cases, civil as well as criminal, and cases pertaining to administrative law and constitutional law.